hgamboa/nova-adv-inst/LR4-ml.md

-# Lab 9 - Machine Learning with Orange and SkLearn
+# Remote Lab 4 - Machine Learning with Orange and SkLearn

-## Pre Lab requirements
+## Requirements

 * In **your** laptop, install Orange in anaconda Navigator